 (ii) The list of activities in the Flemish Region is not completely identical to the list in Annex I of the Aarhus Convention.
-Annex 8 of OVB1 to Title II VLAREM contains a lot more activities and sometimes uses formulations or descriptions that deviate from those used in Annex I of the Aarhus Convention.
+Annex 1 to Title II VLAREM contains a lot more activities and sometimes uses formulations or descriptions that deviate from those used in Annex I of the Aarhus Convention.